a11599/pmi/README.md

 Outputs:

-- EAX: Current value of the profiler performance counter.
+- `EAX`: Current value of the profiler performance counter.

 The returned value is 0 if the profiler is not available or has not been started.